sergeballif/sergeballif.github.io/Desmos/DesmosActivities.md

 ## Statistics
 * [Best Fit Lines](https://teacher.desmos.com/activitybuilder/custom/568c094deb18576d1dda2320) - Students try to eyeball a best fit line to some data points.
 Then they get to interpret a best fit line to predict some outcomes.

+## Complex Analysis
+* [Limits of Complex Functions](https://teacher.desmos.com/activitybuilder/custom/573f3462bead29a80809129e) - Students learn to view a complex function by exploring the image of a subset.
+Then they check to see if particular limits exist using an epsilon-delta argument.